The Complaints Levy

 A complaint will only be referred for Determination if no resolution is reached and the practitioner and/or complainer disagree with the recommendations made by the SLCC’s investigator.

-The levy follows the “polluter pays” principle, and represents a small percentage of the resources that SLCC has expended when a complaint has reached this far.
+The levy follows the “polluter pays” principle, and represents a contribution towards the resources that SLCC has expended when a complaint has reached this far.

 A Determination Committee may take any or all of the following factors into account when deciding on a complaints levy: